Nichols algebra: Applications

 The Nichols algebra appears as quantum Borel part in the classification of finite-dimensional pointed Hopf algebras (without small primes) by Nicolas Andruskiewitsch and Hans-Jürgen Schneider, especially Quantum groups.
 For example, $U_q(\mathfrak{g})$ and their well known truncations for q a root of unity decompose just like an ordinary Semisimple Lie algebra into E´s (Borel part), dual F´s and K´s (Cartan algebra):

-Here, as in the classical theory V is a vectorspace of dimension n (the rank of $\mathfrak{g}$) spanned by the E´s, and σ (a so-called cocylce twist) creates the nontrivial linking between E´s and F´s.
+Here, as in the classical theory V is a vectorspace of dimension n (the rank of $\mathfrak{g}$) spanned by the E´s, and σ (a so-called cocycle twist) creates the nontrivial linking between E´s and F´s.
 Note that in contrast to classical theory, more than two linked components may appear.
 See cit. loc. for an exotic example with 4 parts of type A3.

 The classification roughly reduces a given hypothetical example to a Radford biproduct of the (coradical-) group and the (connected-) part, which contains the Nichols algebra, by taking the corresponding "graded object" (killing all linkings).
 With the knowledge from the classification of finite-dimensional Nichols algebras above, the authors prove no additional elements to appear in the connected part (generation in degree 1), and finally describe all possible liftings as "dotted lines" in generalized Dynkin diagrams.

 Recently, this correspondence has been greatly extended to identify certain so-called coideal subalgebras to be in 1:1 correspondence to the Weyl group, which has been conjectured as "numerical coincidence" earlier and proven in certain cases by-hand.